HaithemLO/Python-Data-Analysis-Projects/README.md

 And calculates the amount of people in each race/average age of males/percent of people who have bachelors/etc/etc

 Medical analysis-Analyses the data from 70000 medical checkups and shows corraltions between different illness/ lifestyle choices

+Page Views-Vislaizes the number of page views Freecodecamp.org gets each month/year

+sea level- Pridcts the average global sea level using real life data